-Arrive in Bella Bella, BC.
-Make your way to the Shearwater Resort and Marina.
-You may check-in any time from 2 PM on.
-If you arrive early in the day feel free to go for a walk or check out the facilities.
-Our first official activity will be meeting in the restaurant for dinner at 6:30 PM.
+Arrive in Port Hardy, BC.
+Make your way to the Quarterdeck Resort and Marina.
+You may check-in any time from 4 PM on.
+If you arrive early in the day feel free to go for a walk or check out town.
+Our first official activity will be meeting in the hotel restaurant for dinner at 6:30 PM.